To apply, students will need to do the following:

 - Once you are logged in, click on the menu item My Account > My Application and submit your application.

 - Arrange to have transcripts sent.
-You may submit an unofficial transcript for the initial application, however, if selected, an official transcript must be sent as well.
+You may submit an unofficial transcript (pdf format) for the initial application, however, if selected, an official transcript must be sent as well.

 Paper copies mail to: